franciscofrade870/Welcome/README.md

  # WARNING!!!!!!!!!!!!!!!

  The software you going to install is an actual OS used for hacking.
-Im assuming everyone here is a whitehat hacker, so if you every plan to do use this outside of a testing environment there will be reprocussions.
+Im assuming everyone here is a whitehat hacker, so if you every plan to use this outside of a testing environment there will be reprocussions.
 Hopefully I didnt turn you into a super villan or introduce you to your villan arc.

 # YOU BEEN WARN!!!!!!!!!!!!!!